Every year, on behalf of the Australia Day Council, Council acknowledges and celebrates wonderful and inspiring members of our community.

 For more information on planning an Australia Day event, see: National Australia Day Council

-When we receive approval from the Department of Immigration and Border Protection, we will invite you to our next citizenship ceremony.
+When approved by the Department of Home Affairs, the Department will invite you to our next citizenship ceremony.
 These are held about four times a year, including one on Australia Day.
 Family and friends are welcome and light refreshments are provided.

 During the ceremony, conducted by the Mayor, you will be asked to make the Australian Citizen pledge.
 You will then receive:

-Previous recipients of Australia Day awards are listed on our honour roll (available in Word(DOCX, 14KB) or PDF(PDF, 96KB)).
+Previous recipients of Australia Day awards are listed on our honour roll (available in Word(DOCX, 15KB) or PDF(PDF, 96KB)).